 Our Get Physical Series program offers a wide range of group exercise classes throughout the year.
 The Get Physical Series schedule, which includes classes such as Yogalates, Zumba, and Circuit Training, can be found on my.walsh.edu/wellness.

 Our Healthy Lifestyle Management programming offers the opportunity for students to take control of their well-being by practicing preventive medicine through screening opportunities such as blood pressure, body composition, body mass index, and cholesterol.
 University Wellness offers the educational tools required to live a healthy lifestyle with programs such as our Equipment Orientation program and Physical Fitness Assessment program.
 Our annual Health & Wellness Fair is an interactive and fun-filled event that that offers a great opportunity to connect with some of our communities’ elite health & wellness resources.

-Mercy Wellness Center - Health Services is located in the Mercy Wellness Center of the Gaetano M. Cecchini Family Health & Wellness Complex.
-Mercy Medical Center and Akron Childrens’ Hospital healthcare professionals assist students in addressing their health care concerns while they are enrolled at the university.
+Health Services is located in the Gaetano M. Cecchini Family Health & Wellness Complex.
+Healthcare professionals assist students in addressing their health care concerns while they are enrolled at the university.
 Health Services has a close relationship with nearby medical facilities to offer extensive healthcare in the event it is necessary.
 Some health services requested may require additional fees.